Security-Onion-Solutions/securityonion-docs/removing-a-node.rst

 SOC
 ---

-To remove the node from the SOC Grid page, simply restart SOC:
+To remove the node from the SOC Grid page, make sure the node is powered off and then restart SOC:

 ::